 Our trials are designed to produce clinical information about how our painkillers perform compared to placebo and existing opioid painkillers.
 We plan to test each of our painkillers in several clinical models of pain in order to support a broad approval by the FDA for use of the drug for the relief of moderate to severe acute and chronic pain.
 FDA guidelines recommend that we demonstrate efficacy of our new painkillers in more than one clinical model of pain, typically including dental pain.
 Other acceptable clinical models of pain include post-operative pain, cancer pain and various types of trauma and arthritis pain.
 Because clinical models differ in their sensitivity to detect pain, we expect to complete Phase II studies in multiple clinical models of pain.
 We have designed all of our clinical trials to date as randomized, double-blind, placebo-controlled, dose-ranging studies.
-A randomized study is double-blind study is one in which the patient, the physician and the company's monitor are unaware if the patient is receiving placebo or study drug in order to preserve the integrity of the trial.
+A randomized study is one in which patients are randomly assigned to the various study arms.
+A double-blind study is one in which the patient, the physician and the company's monitor are unaware if the patient is receiving placebo or study drug in order to preserve the integrity of the trial.
 A placebo-controlled study is one in which a subset of patients is purposefully not given study drug.
 Our initial clinical goals are to obtain regulatory approval of the following four combination opioid painkillers: